deeztek/Hermes-Secure-Email-Gateway/docs/admin/02-email-relay/relay-recipients.md

 ## Related

+- [Auto-Provisioning](auto-provisioning.md) - reads a directory and creates
+  the recipients on this page on a schedule, instead of entering them by hand or pasting CSV.
+LDAP/AD, Google Workspace and Microsoft 365.
 - [Domains](domains.md) — relay-domain definitions.
 Required parent
   context: a recipient is meaningless without a domain that accepts mail for it.
 Domain Recipient Delivery `SPECIFIED` is what makes